natebrennand/cpp_collections/README.md

 ## Introduction

 Collections are fundamental to most programming tasks because they allow the user to group and process large sets of data.
-However, when it comes to writing moderately complex collection manipulations, C++ is markedly behind some of its more modern counterparts with respect to code clarity and efficiency of space.
+However, when it comes to expressing moderately complex collection manipulations, C++ is markedly behind some of its more modern counterparts with respect to code clarity and efficiency of space.
 This is the problem we set out to solve.

 ![Image of Kesiev](http://i.imgur.com/GnCHqIm.png?1)